Rapid Probabilistic Interest Learning from Domain-Specific Pairwise Image Comparisons: Experimental results

-This storyboard contains images likely to be of interest to a robot operator.
-In contrast, most commonly used storyboarding schemes lack the user-driven context of the proposed interest-based approach.
-This can be seen in Figure \ref{Agg_storyboarding}, which shows a 24-image storyboard produced using hierarchical agglomerative clustering \cite{ward1963} on the same pre-trained convolutional neural network image features used by GP-CNN.
-This approach \cite{mestre2015} produces a diverse set of images, as the clustering rewards image dissimilarity, but many of the images produced are not of interest to an end user.
+Figure \ref{OASIS_storyboarding} shows 24-image storyboard summaries of the OASIS data set produced using GP-TS, MemNet and HAC.
+GP-TS storyboards were produced using both 100\% and 20\% of the available training data so as to highlight the rapid convergence to good interest estimates obtained using this approach.
+The GP-TS storyboard contains images likely to be of interest to an end user.
+In contrast, many commonly used storyboarding schemes lack the user-driven context of the proposed interest-based approach.
+Hierarchical agglomerative clustering produces a diverse set of images showing the range of healthy and unhealthy brains in the dataset, as the clustering rewards image dissimilarity, but many of the images produced are not of interest to an end-user.
+MemNet identifies a diverse range of images, but these fail to align with user preferences, while GP-TS has identified brains with enlarged ventricles as interesting.